matrix-org/matrix-spec-proposals/proposals/2964-oauth2-profile.md

 Public clients with an HTTPS redirect URI must use the `fragment` response mode, as the fragment is not sent to the server in the redirect.

-In both success and failure cases, the paramaters will have the `state` value used in the authorization request.
+In both success and failure cases, the parameters will have the `state` value used in the authorization request.

 Successful authorization will have a `code` value.